AlinaWithAFace/CISC-220-Lab-06/README.md

 Rotating left around fabric
 Height of node before: fabric:3
-Height of right child before: grange:2 height of fabric is now 1height of grange is now 2 resetting lose's left to grange
+Height of right child before: grange:2 height of fabric is now 1 height of grange is now 2 resetting lose's left to grange
 Adding: super
 Looking right of dunce